A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 Let's share details of the story, shall we?

-A four-year-old hugged his teacher's aid and was put into in-school suspension, according to the father, but La Vegas school administrators have a different story.
+A four-year-old hugged his teacher's aide and was put into in-school suspension, according to the father.

-The principal of La Vega primary school sent a letter to the Blackwells that said the pre-kindergartner demonstrated inappropriate physical behavior interpreted as sexual contact and or sexual harassment.
+The principal of La Vega Primary School sent a letter to the Blackwells that said the pre-kindergartner demonstrated inappropriate physical behavior interpreted as sexual contact and/or sexual harassment.

 Blackwell says that's ridiculous.